codice/saml-conformance/README.md

 The `distribution` module contains a full package of the deployment after a full build.
 Tests can be run with the script `distribution/target/distribution-\[VERSION\]-bin/bin/samltest.sh`.

-Inside your IDE, setting the vm environment variables `saml.plugin.deployDir` and `idp.metadata` will allow you run unit tests.
+Inside your IDE, setting the vm environment variables `saml.plugin.deployDir`, `idp.metadata`, and `sp.metadata` will allow you run unit tests.

 If running against DDF, the simplest setup within your IDE would involve setting the aforementioned variables thusly:

 - `-Dsaml.plugin.deployDir=\[PATH_TO_PROJECT\]/distribution/target/distribution-\[VERSION\]-bin/plugins`
 - `-Didp.metadata=\[PATH_TO_PROJECT\]/distribution/target/distribution-1.0-SNAPSHOT-bin/conf/idp-metadata.xml`
+- `-Didp.metadata=\[PATH_TO_PROJECT\]/distribution/target/distribution-1.0-SNAPSHOT-bin/conf/test-sp-metadata.xml`

 Against other IdP implementations, the plugin and idp-metadata paths should be changed to reflect the appropriate plugin implementation and metadata.